There’s more to Savannah than the horse-drawn carriages, historic squares and green-dyed fountains that lure millions of tourists each year.

 If you have the opportunity to visit and want to experience Savannah beyond the confines of tourist zones and attractions, consider some of these spots below.

-And for more detailed and lengthier pieces about the Hostess City of the South, you can read some of my old columns I wrote for the Savannah Morning News about local artisans and events.
+And for more detailed and lengthier pieces about the Hostess City of the South, you can read some of my old columns I wrote for the Savannah Morning News.

 - Zunzi’s: This counter eatery is a little hole in the wall known for its South African cuisine and banging homemade Zunzi’s sauce.
 Plus they’ve always got a friendly, upbeat staff ready to greet you with the restaurant’s punchy slogan: “Shit yeah!”
 Most days, you’ll find a line wrapped outside the door as more tourists discover what locals have been raving about for over a decade.
 Even the Travel Channel has taken notice.
 In 2012, the Conquistador, was named one of the top two sandwiches in America.
 But personally, my favorite is the fisherman’s deck (pictured above).
 It’s a charbroiled salmon fillet served on French bread with lettuce and tomato.
 Be sure to also pick up their South African iced tea, which has a blend of peach, vanilla and coconut flavors.